noir-lang/acvm/README.md

 This can be seen as the ACIR compiler.
 It will take an ACIR instance and convert it to the format required by a particular proving system to create a proof.

+## Minimum Rust version

+This crate's minimum supported rustc version is 1.66.0.